eric-m-holub/double-agent/README.md

 ## Background

 Agent DVR is security monitoring software.
-Versions <= 6.6.1.0 are vulnerable to path traversal on the 'addrecording' API call.
-This can be combined with the 'streamFile.cgi' API call to fetch local files.
+Versions <= 6.6.1.0 are vulnerable to local path traversal on the 'addrecording' API call.
+This can be combined with the 'streamFile.cgi' local API call to fetch local files.
 Both of these calls are unauthenticated, and work even if a user has specified a username/password in the UI.
+I haven't tested this against a remote (paid) Agent DVR instance.
+It probably won't work.

-I've tested this against the fresh installs of the latest version (6.6.1.0) as well as version 6.2.7.0.
+I've tested this against fresh installs of the latest version (6.6.1.0) as well as version 6.2.7.0.
 The exploit works against both Linux and Windows, but the --os flag must be specified accordingly when running.

 ## Usage